usfca-cs345/ocaml-setup/README.md

 Test Successful in 0.002s.
 9 tests run.
 ```

+If you run `dune build` or `dune test` without changing the files, dune will
+not print anything (if everything compiled and passed all tests): dune checks
+if any files are changed, and runs & builds only what has changed.

 Finally, you should be able to run the REPL in this repo (it is in `frepl.ml`
 and computes fib(n) for a given n).
 To run it, we will use `dune exec` which
 runs an executable (after building it if needed):